 Don’t Forget Consignment, Thrift And Dollar Stores

 Another good way to save is to shop online.
-A big advantage is that you can shop in your PJ’s when the kids have gone to bed but be careful.
+A significant advantage is that you can buy in your PJ’s when the kids have gone to bed but be careful.
 Check for hidden shipping costs, these can add up very quickly, and before you know it the items were cheap, but the shipping burst your budget.

 Stock Up On Sale Items